Cbot-XRPL/URI-Token-Remit/README.md

 **URI:** Pointer to your asset.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a hex string before use in hook params.

-**URIL** The lenght in bytes of the URI after it hex / 2.
-Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a unit64 before use in hook params.
+**URIL:** The lenght in bytes of the URI after it hex / 2.
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a unit64 before use in hook params.
+This needs to set before adding URI number keys.
+This can be updated as needed.

-**NUM:** A number key in the hook for URI sorting.
+**NUM:** A number key saved with your URI in hook state.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your number to a unit64 before use in hook params.
 A small handful of numbers are already allocated to setting for this hook 999999-999991 do not use hex and use numbers in this range for URIs it will disrute the use of this hook.

-**DEL:** List the number key of the URI you want to delete
+**DEL:** List the number key of the hook state you want to delete

-To add and remove URI staged for minting you will use ```TTINVOKE ``` transactions on the hook account with the Hook parameters:
+To add and remove state for this hook you will use ```TTINVOKE ``` transactions on the account with the parameter you intend to set:

 **Example:** of params before hexing

 - URI: 68747470733A2F2F746573742F
 - URIL: 14
 - NUM: 01
+- DEL: 01

- **Example:**nof params to add after they have been hexxed
+ **Example:** of params to add after they have been hexxed

 - URI: 68747470733A2F2F746573742F
 - URIL: 000000000000000E
 - NUM: 0000000000000001
+- DEL: 0000000000000001

  **Example:** on chain submisson
 ```